 Please note: Applications for Run of the Mills are now closed.

 The Run of the Mills Residency supports art that defies categorization.
-This series provides resources to produce multidisciplinary and interdisciplinary projects for site-responsive, short duration exhibitions, performances, and events of all stripes at the Mills Gallery at BCA.
+This series provides resources to produce trans-disciplinary and inter-disciplinary projects for site-responsive, short duration exhibitions, performances, and events of all stripes at the Mills Gallery at BCA.

 Artists take over the Mills Gallery for one week between exhibitions to experiment and create a new work.
 Generally, selected projects receive access to the empty gallery from Wednesday through Sunday.
 As a loose framework, each program should contemplate one or two public access points, of which one could be a performance and the other an additional performance, workshop, artist talk, gallery hours, other happening, or additional format that best serves the proposed project.
 This mini-lab offers artists the opportunity to experiment and share their work with the public in a unique setting.
 Run of the Mills series features artist-driven projects exploring elements as varied as written word, dance, video, cooking, fashion, and interactive sound elements.